Post Market Insights.

 • Data Integration: Compiling data from diverse sources into a format that meets the stringent requirements for post-market surveillance can be time-consuming and resource-intensive.

-• Data Privacy Concerns: Navigating data protection regulations (e.g., GDPR) may also complicate the collection and sharing of patient-specific feedback.
+• Data Privacy Concerns: Navigating data protection regulations (GDPR) may also complicate the collection and sharing of patient-specific feedback.

 Targeted feedback on your device